 - Intentional transparency and vulnerability on the part of leaders and team members alike.

 The technology infrastructure can be built, but the culture must be grown.
 Transparency and vulnerability look very different in an office than they do when working remotely.
 In the office, body language helps us understand each other, and being at your desk indicates presence, if not necessarily focus.
-In a distributed company, team members must announce their presence and their plans, and articulate their emotions in order for their colleagues to empathize.
+In a remote company, team members must announce their presence and their plans and articulate their emotions in order for their colleagues to empathize.
 We have found that our earnest and holistic implementation of Scrum has created practices that enable transparency and vulnerability.

 Bear in mind that “remote work” does not always mean “working from home.”
-Many companies that are fully distributed are renting coworking spaces for their team members who live in dense urban areas.
+Many companies that are fully remote are renting coworking spaces for their team members who live in dense urban areas.
 These situations pose different challenges to productivity.
 Some of us at Alley may need to adjust to working at home in cramped apartments without our external monitors and the bottomless urn of hot coffee.

 Agile organizations that have the technology basics in place or that support team members working from home or occasionally on the road can likely successfully navigate this period by reviewing some basic practices and making temporary tweaks that will allow their teams to stay focused and functional.
 The organizations we see as most likely to have tough problems are SMBs that rarely or never allow employees to work from home and lack the infrastructure to make a quick change.
-Non-profit organizations are also especially vulnerable because few have made a broad transition to flexible work policies and the concomitant investment in technologies that enable flexible work.
+Nonprofit organizations are also especially vulnerable because few have made a broad transition to flexible work policies and concomitant investment in technologies that enable flexible work.

 Here’s our advice for taking your Agile practice remote, which we’ll unpack over the course of this next week.

 - Resist new collaboration tools or at least examine them carefully.
 At Alley, we communicate with Slack and Zoom.
-You might have these already even though you’re not in a remote company.
+You might have these already, even though you’re not in a remote company.
 If you don’t, we suggest you add a video conferencing system first (Zoom is free with some basic restrictions) and then decide whether or not to add text chat.